neuraloperator/neuraloperator/doc/source/modules/api.rst

 Models
 ======

-In :module:`neuralop.models`, we all neural operator models you can directly use on your applications.
+In :mod:`neuralop.models`, we all neural operator models you can directly use on your applications.

 FNO